-One side would argue that raw milk is inherently safe, if proper procedure is followed.
+One side would argue that raw milk is inherently safe — if proper procedure is followed.
 In fact, they would argue that raw milk is safer to consume than conventional milk.
 The other side argues that raw milk is inherently unsafe to consume and should be banned.
-It will be a very interesting debate, to say the least, as both sides have strong opinions on the topic.
+It will be an interesting debate, to say the least, as both sides have strong opinions on the topic.

 This is what the Harvard website had to say about the debate:

 At one time, everyone drank raw milk.
 But with the invention of pasteurization and its alleged safety benefits, consumption of raw milk in this country almost completely disappeared.
 In fact, in some states it is illegal to sell raw milk.
 But a growing segment of the population is clamoring for increased access to raw milk, citing its nutritional benefits and recently discovered inbuilt safety mechanisms.
 Opponents are skeptical of such nutritional claims and believe the safety risks of unpasteurized milk are simply too high.

 This debate is open to the public, so if you live nearby, I’d encourage you to go.
 But, you can also watch the debate via livestream or watch the videos posted afterwards on YouTube.
 All of the information is below.

 When: Thursday, Feb.
 16, 2012, 7:15 p.m. – 8:45 p.m.